8 Things you should know about the Anmeldung

 - Moving to another apartment in Berlin

 - Moving from another city in Germany to Berlin

 - Coming to Berlin from abroad

 should I register?

 This registration is needed for most of the administrative things you will have to do here, such as opening a bank account, paying your taxes etc.

 Not registering your address is illegal and you can get a fine for it.
 Not the most noteworthy thing you will do in Berlin for sure but mandatory and easy to do when you know how it works.

 do I need?

 To avoid having to go back and forth to the city hall several times, come prepared with everything that you are required to bring.
 Here is a checklist of what you need:

 ❐ Proof of identity (passport, ID, visa if you need one) Note: check if they are still valid!

 ❐ Rental agreement (a sort of letter that your landlord gives you to prove that you are staying as a tenant in their apartment) The legal format can be found here.

-❐ Civil status certificate if it is the fist time you register (certificate of marriage, birth certificate)
+❐ Civil status certificate if it is the first time you are registering (certificate of marriage, birth certificate)

 is the Anmeldung Formular?

 This form will be mandatory for your life here in Berlin.
-To fulfill it, we created a chatbot, AiRelo, which asks you questions in 10 languages what you can choose, and delivers the form as a pdf in German.
-You just have to print it and bring it with you to the burgeramt and that’s it!
+To complete it, we created a chatbot, AiRelo, which asks you questions and is available in over 10 different languages, and delivers the form as a pdf in German.
+You just have to print it and bring it with you to the Burgeramt/city hall and that’s it!

 To register you need to go to the Bürgeramt which is the equivalent to the city hall and every district in Berlin will have one.
 You need to book an appointment to go there to avoid a waiting time up to 3 hours or more.
-You can also decide to go without any appointment and take a ticket with a number and wait.
+You can also decide to go without an appointment and take a ticket with a number and wait.
 Once your number is called you go to a room where they will ask you your proof of identity, confirmation of arrival by your landlord and the Anmeldung form.

 to take an appointment?